 An active Arctic Bicycle Club membership is required to participate in races for insurance purposes.
 Money collected from membership dues goes toward improving the Arctic Bicycle Club as a whole.

 Individual Membership is for racers 18 and over.
 We allow up to 4 children to be listed on each adult profile as a form of family membership.
-The family membership is designed for families with children under the age of 15 with no email addresses yet.
-Children listed under an adults profile will need to register on-site as online registration is only available to those with their own profile.
+Simply go to the account page and scroll down to add child.

 Junior Membership is for racers 17 and under.
 We want to encourage young riders to experience the joy of cycling.
 That’s why all riders 17 and under with an active junior membership ride for free in any race they sign up for!
 Each junior must be accompanied by an adult at each event.

 As a policy Arctic Bicycle Club does not refund race fees.
 Planning and developing an athletic event that ensures adequate support and supplies for participants is difficult.
 We rely on the registration information to provide us with an accurate participant count.
 Because this is vital to the success of our events, there will be no refunds once a registration has been processed.